Catherine Jennings (MBACP) MA Couns, Psychol Bsc, Cert Life Coach

-I have 14 years of counselling experience.
-I really enjoy working with teenagers and adults.
+I have 16 years of counselling experience and 10 years of Supervisory experience.
+I enjoy working one to one with teenagers and adults.

 What I offer:

 Having worked in Education as a counsellor I have an understanding of the issues teenagers face.
-I feel really privileged to have supported some fantastic young people through some challenging times.
+I feel privileged to have supported many young people through challenging times.
 Common themes young people bring are around identity, wanting to fit in and belong, sexuality, school/ college pressures, sleep problems, nightmares, anxiety, homelife worries, self harming, drugs, loneliness, anger, love, rejection ....
 If you are a teenager or parent of a teenager looking for a private counsellor please contact me with any questions.

-I have also worked as a midwife so men and women often contact me regarding debriefing after an upsetting birth experience, antenatal and postnatal depression, infertility, IVF, miscarriage, relationship changes and loss.
+I have also worked as a midwife so both men and women contact me regarding debriefing after an upsetting birth experience, antenatal and postnatal depression, infertility, IVF, miscarriage, relationship changes and loss.